awsdocs/aws-cpp-developer-guide/README.rst

 To contribute documentation fixes or updates, use the Github-standard procedures for `forking the repository`_ and submitting a `pull request`_.

-Note that many common substitutions_ and extlinks_ found in this guide are sourced from the `shared content`_ repository--if you see a substitution used that is not declared at the top of the source file or in the ``_includes.txt`` file, then it is probably defined in the shared content.
+Many common substitutions_ and extlinks_ found in this guide are sourced from the `shared content`_ repository.
+If you see a text substitution that is not declared at the top of the source file or in the ``_includes.txt`` file, then it is probably defined in the shared content.